Read more about slot tournaments

 Some tournaments don't fit with any of the categories above, so the definition "slot tournament" can actually cover almost anything.

 A good example is the tournaments held by the game suppliers.
-For instance, Pragmatic Play is known for its ‘Drops and Wins' campaigns.
+For instance, Pragmatic Play casinos are often providing access to their ‘Drops and Wins' campaigns.
 These campaigns feature a prize pool that renews daily.
 Participating is easy as you only need to register at a casino that offers Pragmatic Play's slots.
 Opening any of the eligible slots by said supplier instantly gives you the option to sign up for the tournament.

 To play in a slot tournament, here are the mandatory steps to take: